tramyardg/UnitTestViaJava/README.md

   - __separation__: we break dependencies to _separate_ when we can't even get a piece of code into a test harness to run.
 - __flaky test__ is a non-deterministic test.
 - __hidden dependency__: the constructor in the class under test uses some resources that we can't access in our test harness.
+- __inversion of control__ is a generic term meaning rather than having the application call the methods in a framework, the framework calls implementations provided by the application.

 ## Source Code
 |src|Main |Test |